Fort McDermitt Paiute and Shoshone Tribe

 The Fort McDermitt Paiute and Shoshone Tribe is a federally recognized tribe of Northern Paiute and Western Shoshone peoples, whose reservation Fort McDermitt Paiute and Shoshone Tribes of the Fort McDermitt Indian Reservation spans the Nevada and Oregon border next to Idaho.
 The reservation has 16354 acres in Nevada and 19000 acres in Oregon.

 Peoples from these two tribes have historically also lived in what is now defined as southwestern Idaho.
 They are close culturally and linguistically to the Bannock people and various other Shoshone-language peoples.
 Peoples of these tribes are members of other federally recognized tribes in Nevada and Idaho.

 In October 2016 a federal law was passed to put approximately 19,094 acres of Bureau of Land Management (BLM) land into trust for the Tribe in order to expand their reservation; this was done under the Nevada Native Nations Land Act.
-Gaming is prohibited on the new lands.
+Gambling is prohibited on the new lands.